datastax/cass-operator/README.md

 ## Contacts

-For developement questions, please reach out on [Gitter](https://gitter.im/cass-operator/community), or by opening an issue on GitHub.
+For development questions, please reach out on [Gitter](https://gitter.im/cass-operator/community), or by opening an issue on GitHub.

 For usage questions, please visit our Community Forums: https://community.datastax.com